-We own a flock of 25-30 registered St. Croix Hair Sheep ewes and have three unrelated rams.
+We own a flock of 40 registered St. Croix Hair Sheep ewes and have three unrelated rams.
 We also sell young, registered stock to individuals who want to start their own flocks.
 Crystal is an elected Director of the Board of St. Croix Hair Sheep Breeders, Inc. and practices good stewardship of the breed by registering only stock worthy of breeding.
 We are members of the Livestock Conservancy and they awarded us a microgrant in 2020 for use in 2021 so that we can continue to improve the quality of our flock.
-Recently, we joined the National Sheep Improvement Program so we can use data analysis to rank our sheep.
+In 2021, we joined the National Sheep Improvement Program so we can use data analysis to rank our sheep.
 Read more about our breeding program to understand our priorities and methods.

 Why St. Croix Hair Sheep?